mattermost/docs/source/administration/ldap-group-sync.rst

 Users are synced to channels on their first login and on scheduled synchronization jobs as defined in the AD/LDAP configuration.
 If the user is already a user within the system prior to the configuration of the teams and channels for the group, the next scheduled synchronization job will add the teams and channels.

-You can manually initiate a synchronization from System Console > Authentication > AD/LDAP  ```AD/LDAP Synchronize Now```.
+You can manually initiate a synchronization from **System Console > Authentication > AD/LDAP > AD/LDAP Synchronize Now**.
 Users may need to refresh to see the updates.

 How do nested groups work with AD/LDAP Group Sync?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users within nested groups are included as members of parent groups.
 The group filter that you specify can include any type of LDAP group on your system.
+The 'memberof' LDAP attribute is used to determine nested groups that belong to a parent group.